Adrienne-B/Adrienne-B/README.md

 ## About Me
-My name is Adrienne Burney, I was born with the natural skills in the arts.
-As a Website & Visual Designer I also have background knowledge in web development by investing myself in boot camps.
-So, check out my Github! :)
+Designing has been a part of me since I was born, but I didn't stop at the arts.
+As a Website & Visual Designer, I’ve invested in mastering the building blocks of the web.
+By blending my natural creative skills with a background in web development, I build digital experiences that are cohesive, high-quality, and modern.
+My goal is simple: to create high-impact visuals that actually work on the web.
+Feel free to explore my projects on GitHub! :)

 Well wishes to all and keep moving forward!! :)